IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Kafka,RbbittMQ or ActiveMQ
 		* will be applicable for waits queuing but not states so it will be an option with use a DB
 * Disable processing if there is a scan process in progress
+* Refactor
+	* Many long methods
-* Refactor ResumableFunctionHandler to be multiple classes/services
+	* ResumableFunctionHandler to be multiple classes/services
 		* RegisterFirstWait
 		* CloneFirstWait
 		* ProcessPushedCall
 		* ProcessMatchedWait
 * What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`